-The qualifying improvements were completed, and the historic property Ad Valorem Tax Exemption Application was submitted on February 3, 2020, The Certificate of Occupancy (C.O.) was issued on August 9, 2019.
-The application has been submitted more than 3 months since the C.O.; which may cause a gap year in the tax exemption.
+The qualifying improvements were completed, and the Historic Property Ad Valorem Tax Exemption Application was submitted on October 19, 2020, The Certificate of Occupancy (C.O.) was issued on June 05, 2019.
 The tax exemption will be limited to the increase in assessed value (as determined by the Palm Beach County Property Appraiser) resulting from the subject improvements and provide an abatement of taxes on the City and County portions for a period of ten years from the date of approval.